AiDAPT-A/VisArchPy/docs/index.rst

 VisArchPy's Documentation
 ===============================================

 VisArchPy is a Python package for extracting, transforming and visualizing architectural visuals.
 Visuals are images containing architectural drawings, photographs, or other visual representations embedded in PDF documents.
-The package is developed by the `AiDAPT-A <https://github.com/AiDAPT-A>`_ research group at the `Delft University of Technology <https://www.tudelft.nl/>`_.
+The package was developed by the `Design, Data and Society Group <https://www.tudelft.nl/bk/over-faculteit/afdelingen/architecture/organisatie/groepen/design-data-and-society-group>`_ at the `Delft University of Technology <https://www.tudelft.nl/>`_.

 .. toctree::
    :maxdepth: 1